Meet the Staff

 Joan and Art Barron Veterans Center Interim Director

 As director of the SDSU Joan and Art Barron Veterans Center, Derek oversees the services provided to all military-connected students at SDSU.
 This includes the Center which serves as the hub for all student veteran support services on campus.
 This includes all aspects of the veteran benefit programs for SDSU's undergraduate and graduate veterans, active duty military, reservists, and dependents.
 She also oversees SDSU's Veterans House.

 Military & Veterans Program Administrator

-As the Military & Veterans Program Administrator, Todd oversees the daily operation of the Barron Veterans Center; represents the University at various regional, state, and national venues; is responsible for the implementation of new military/veteran support programming; and is an advocate, advisor, and troubleshooter for administrative and transition challenges faced by the military student body.
+As the Military & Veterans Program Administrator, Todd oversees the daily operation of the Barron Veterans Center; represents the University at various regional, state, and national venues; is responsible for the implementation of new military/veteran support programming; and is an advocate, adviser, and troubleshooter for administrative and transition challenges faced by the military student body.
 He came to San Diego State University following a 22 year career in the United States Marine Corps and completed his undergraduate degree in History (summa cum laude) in 2016.
 He is a past-president of the Student Veteran Organization at SDSU; maintains involvement in a number of volunteer and philanthropic ventures; and stays committed to the overall academic success, professional development, and personal growth of today's military and veteran students.

 Military Liaison Officer